A Cost-Minimizing Algorithm for School Choice: Abstract

 \section{Abstract}

 The school choice problem concerns the design and implementation of matching mechanisms that produce school assignments for students within a given public school district.
-Previously considered criteria for evaluating proposed mechanisms such as stability, strategyproofness and Pareto efficiency do not always translate into desirable student assignments.
-In this note we propose methods to expand upon the notion of desirability for a given assignment mechanism by focusing on honoring student preferences.
-In particular we define two new student-optimal criteria that are not met by any previously employed mechanism in the school choice literature.
-We then use these criteria to adapt a well-known combinatorial optimization technique (Hungarian algorithm) to the school choice problem.
-In particular we create two mechanisms, each geared specifically to perform optimally with respect to one of the new criteria.
-Both mechanisms yield Òstudent-optimalÓ outcomes.
-We discuss the practical implications and limitations of our approach at the end of the article. \keywords{assignment \and matching \and school choice \and Hungarian algorithm}
+In this note we define a simple student-optimal criterion that is not met by any previously employed mechanism in the school choice literature.
+We then use this criterion to adapt a well-known combinatorial optimization technique (Hungarian algorithm) to the school choice problem.